mwbowers/mwbowers.github.io/reference/datagate/datagate-client/printing-props.md

 ### void SetRendererPath([string path](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0), [Configuration config](https://learn.microsoft.com/en-us/dotnet/api/system.configuration.configuration?view=net-8.0))

 Sets the Renderer path in the specified configuration.

+#### Remarks
+This method sets the 'Renderer' property value in the specified configuration.It retrieves the 'appSettings' section from the configuration, and then sets the new Renderer path.

 ```cs
 void SetRendererPath(string path, Configuration config)